bfredl/Neovim.jl/README.md

 ### Using as a plugin host

-This package also includes a remote plugin host, similar to the one in python-client.
-To use it, it is recommended to manage this package using the Julia package manager (as it handles dependencies and Julia package path), and also add this repo root to `runtimepath` in `init.vim`:
+This package also includes a remote plugin host, similar to the one in the Python client [pynvim](https://github.com/neovim/pynvim).
+To use it, add this repo root to `runtimepath` in `init.vim`:
 ```
 set rtp+=~/.julia/packages/Neovim/
 ```